hpc-carpentry/hpc-chapel/_episodes/01-intro.md

 So, our objective is to:

 > ## Goals
+> 1. Write a code to implement the difference equation above.The code should have the following requirements:
+>
-> 1. Write a code to implement the difference equation above.The code should have the following requirements: a)  it should work for any given number of rows and columns in the grid, b) it should run for a given number of iterations, or until the difference between T and Tp is smaller than a given tolerance value, and c) it should output the temperature at a desired position on the grid every given number of iterations.
+>    * It should work for any given number of rows and columns in the grid.
+>    * It should run for a given number of iterations, or until the difference between T and Tp is smaller than a given tolerance value.
+>    * It should output the temperature at a desired position on the grid every given number of iterations.
+>
 > 2. Use task parallelism to improve the performance of the code and run it in the cluster
 > 3. Use data parallelism to improve the performance of the code and run it in the cluster.
 {:.checklist}